 “Leading the way in innovation and technology is what we do at Atlas Organics,” said Jorge Montezuma, Director of Engineering.
 “Our joint team of operations and engineering will provide insights that will guide the compostable packaging industry forward for decades to come.”

-The Degradation Pilot is a critical step in the Composting Consortium’s broader work to identify best practices in areas including consumer understanding of compostable packaging labeling and collection; sortation and sensing technologies; and policy.
+The Disintegration Pilot is a critical step in the Composting Consortium’s broader work to identify best practices in areas including consumer understanding of compostable packaging labeling and collection; sortation and sensing technologies; and policy.
 The Consortium will continue its collaborative work to build a roadmap for catalytic capital inputs that can support composting infrastructure in the U.S., find ways to increase the amount of food waste diverted from landfills and determine where compostable food packaging could add value to the system.

 About the Composting Consortium